kevintruong/til/Introduction-to-Distributed-Computing.md

 # Example Timing and Coordination and Fault Tolerant Problems

-_Todo introduce 3 examples_
+_Todo introduce 3 examples_.
+For discussion purposes here 3 somewhat arbitrarily chosen.

-Here's my suggestions
+## Leader election
-Leader election,
+## Logical clock- Use of vector clock for mutli-edit document versioning
-Logical clock- Use of vector clock for mutli-edit document versioning Fault tolerance??
+## Why clock synchronization is hard

 # Example Data and Algorithm Problems